-Management does not believe that any recently issued, but not yet effective accounting pronouncements, if adopted, would have a material effect on the accompanying consolidated financial statements.
+Management does not believe that any recently issued, but not yet effective accounting pronouncements, when adopted, will have a material effect on the accompanying consolidated financial statements.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

 As a smaller reporting company, we are not required to provide information under this item.